 Aline Boucher Kaplan

-I have been writing science fiction since 1980.
-Since then, I have published two novels and written three others.
-My current novel is stuck at Chapter 36, mostly because I have been putting more effort into The Next Phase Blog.
-I have also written about a dozen short stories and one novella.
+I began writing science fiction since 1980.
+Since then, I have published two novels with Baen Books and written three others.
+I am currently working on the second draft of my next novel.
+I have also written about a dozen short stories, several of which have been published in anthologies.

 I have been a member of the Science Fiction Writers Association (SFWA) since 1989.

-I’m a docent for Boston by Foot, a volunteer organization that gives historical and architectural tours of Boston, and my particular tour is the Victorian Back Bay.
+I’m a docent for Boston by Foot, a volunteer organization that gives historical and architectural walking tours of Boston.
+I lead four different tours.
 My other interests include going to the movies, gardening, snorkeling, reading just about anything, riding big fast roller coasters and antique hand-carved carousels, and cooking.
-I also exercise nearly every day and open the door for our cat.
+I also exercise nearly every day.

 Shamus is a beer connoisseur, cat lover, author and technology journalist.
 He writes and edits news about the IT industry for TechTarget.
 Before that he was an award-winning reporter for the Patriot Ledger, city newspaper of Quincy, MA.